Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$: Relation to semistable rank bundles on

 is exact.
-Hence $E$ is a strictly semistable instanton sheaf.
+Hence $E$ is a strictly semistable sheaf.

-\end{proof} By now we have established a well-behaved correspondence between (semi)stable instanton sheaves on $V_4$ and (semi)stable rank $2$ degree $0$ vector bundles on $C$.
+\end{proof} By now we have established a well-behaved correspondence between (semi)stable rank $2$ sheaves with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ on $V_4$ and (semi)stable rank $2$ degree $0$ vector bundles on $C$.
 Next is to use this correspondence to analyze the two moduli spaces.